HydroZA/Fail2Ban-Banned-IP-Statistics/README.md

 This allows admins to determine where attacks on their servers originate from and take action accordingly.

 ## Installation
+This program is only designed to work on Linux and is verified to work on Fail2Ban v0.10.2
 1. `pip3 install ip2geotools`
 2. `pip3 install iso3166`